HypothesisWorks/hypothesis/docs/index.rst

 example of how to use Hypothesis and a detailed outline of the things you need to know to begin testing your code with it.

+The author of Hypothesis, `David R. MacIver <http://www.drmaciver.com>`_, currently works full time on it.
+If you want him to continue to be able to do so, please `consider supporting him via his Patreon page <https://www.patreon.com/DRMacIver>`_.

 .. toctree::
   :maxdepth: 1
   :hidden: